21 Best Hiking Songs to Inspire, Console, and Keep You Going!

 3. Walk On The Wild Side, Lou Reed

-Few songs have such a recognizable opening riff.
+‘Walk On The Wild Side’ by Lou Reed has an instantly recognizable opening riff.
 Whether you first heard it in a movie, playing in a record shop, or from a friend, it strikes a chord.
-Although this song explores New York’s 1960s countercultures rather than explicitly talking about hiking, its uplifting beat will set a rhythmic, contemplative beat to any hike.
+Although this song explores New York’s 1960s countercultures rather than explicitly talking about hiking, its uplifting beat will set a rhythmic, contemplative tone to any hike.

 4. I Will Survive, Gloria Gaynor

-Rain-sodden, scared, petrified, or simply need to tackle that steep incline?
-Put this tune on – it is a must for any hiking playlist.
-‘I Will Survive’ is sorrowful, yet hopeful and resilient.
+‘I Will Survive’ by Gloria Gaynor is sorrowful, yet hopeful and resilient.
+Rain-soaked, scared, petrified, or simply need to tackle that steep incline?
+Put this tune on – it’s a must for any hiking playlist.
 Like any hike, it sways.
 You might dance up the mountain, or stop and cry.
 But, if all goes well, you will survive!

 5. Take Me Home Country Roads, John Denver

-Whether at a bar, karaoke, around a campfire, or in a movie, this is an American classic.
-A cool breeze, the mountains, and trees, this is one of our favorite songs for the trail and belongs on any playlist.
-We like to play it at dusk, after a great day on the trails.
+‘Take Me Home Country Roads’ by John Denver is an American classic!
+Whether at a bar, karaoke, around camp, or in a movie this is one of our favorite songs and belongs on any playlist.
+We like to play it after a great day on the trails, at dusk with a cool breeze blowing and mountain views all around.

 6. Only Happy When It Rains, Garbage

-Power chords, reverb, riffs – this is 90s rock at its finest, and will surely evoke feelings of nostalgia.
+‘Only Happy When It Rains’ by Garbage is 90s rock at its finest, with power chords, reverb, and riffs it will surely evoke nostalgic feelings.
 How many people can claim they’re only happy when it rains?
 Not many, but surely, thru-hikers are indifferent, for sometimes, the best things on the trail happen in the rain.

 7. Here Comes the Sun, The Beatles

-Some songs bring to mind a ‘classic’ movie scene, while others, like this one, evoke that feeling.
-‘Here Comes the Sun’ is a classic hiking song.
-Whether it’s on the first spring hike or after a heavy rainfall, when the clouds part and the great outdoors are glistening . . . well, the sun is ‘alright’, isn’t it?
+‘Here Comes the Sun’ by The Beatles is a classic hiking song evoking that feeling of a fresh start.
+Whether it’s on the first spring hike of the year or after a heavy rainfall, when the clouds part and the great outdoors are glistening . . . well, the sun is ‘alright’, isn’t it?

 8. The Long and Winding Road, The Beatles

-Another Beatles classic?
-Released on Let it Be (1970), which won the NME for British Album of the Year, this song is a sonic daydream.
-Slow piano chords backed by a gentle brass section, this is a tune we’ve all thrown onto our own playlists!
+‘The Long and Winding Road’ is another Beatles classic.
+Released on Let it Be (1970), which won the NME for British Album of the Year, this song is a sonic daydream with slow piano chords backed by a gentle brass section, a tune we’ve all thrown onto our own playlists!

 9. Old Pine, Ben Howard

-The British musician’s open guitar tuning, chords, and finger-picking riffs will transport you to the fireside, nestled in your warm sleeping bag beneath the stars.
-This song is both youthful and melancholic.
-These moments on the trail are the best of your life, but they are ephemeral, passing with time, and will one day only be memories.
+‘Old Pine’ by the British musician Ben Howard is both youthful and melancholic.
+The open guitar tuning, chords, and finger-picking riffs will transport you to the fireside, nestled in your warm sleeping bag beneath the stars.
+These trail moments are the best of your life, but they are fleeting, passing with time, and will one day only be memories.

 10. Rise, Eddie Vedder

-Written for the film Into the Wild, now part of one of the most iconic movie soundtracks, ‘Rise’ is an unconventional tune for the Pearl Jam frontman.
+‘Rise’ by Eddie Vedder was written for the film Into the Wild and is now part of one of the most iconic movie soundtracks.
+‘Rise’ is an unconventional tune for the Pearl Jam frontman.
 A mandolin replaces the electric guitar, but Vedder’s voice is as powerful as ever.
-Hitchhiking, resilience, solitude, and solidarity – this is one of our favorite songs, and has long since been on our own hiking playlist.
+Hitchhiking, resilience, solitude, and solidarity – this is one of our favorite songs, and has long been on our hiking playlist.

 11. The Long Road, Eddie Vedder and Neil Young

-Music often reflects the nature of the trail – slow, desolate, upbeat, beatdown – and this song is no exception.
-These artists are recognized for their songs of the country and the open road.
-But, in this collaboration for America: A Tribute to Heroes, following the 11 September 2001 attacks, their stripped-back performance reveals another part of the landscape.
+‘The Long Road’ by Eddie Vedder and Neil Young reflects the nature of the trail – slow, desolate, upbeat, beatdown.
+These artists are recognized for their songs of the country and the open road, but in this collaboration for America: A Tribute to Heroes, following the 11 September 2001 attacks, their stripped-back performance reveals another part of the landscape.

 12. You’ll Never Walk Alone, Gerry & the Pacemakers

-This may be the anthem for the Liverpool and Celtic Football Clubs, but it is also hiking music at its finest.
+‘You’ll Never Walk Alone’ by Gerry and The Pacemakers may be the anthem for the UK’s Liverpool and Celtic soccer teams, but it is also hiking music at its finest.
 Whether you’re hiking solo or with other hikers, this slow bop with sing-aloud lyrics will make sure you never feel alone on the trail.

 13. I Walk the Line, Johnny Cash

-An American classic – put this on your hiking playlist.
-The steady rhythmic bass line and train-like drum beat will keep you going, on the line or the trail.
+‘I Walk The Line’ by Johnny Cash is an American classic for your hiking playlist.
+The steady rhythmic bass line and train-like drum beat will keep you going, on the line or on the trail.

 14. Stairway to Heaven, Led Zeppelin

-We won’t claim this is the greatest rock song, but it is up there with the best.
+‘Stairway To Heaven’ by Led Zeppelin is up there with the greatest rock songs.
 Released in 1971, this 8-minute song is a physical, sonic, and spiritual journey.
-It starts slow . . . builds . . . the drums kick in . . . the high-hat . . . then, Page’s iconic guitar solo, followed by Plant’s vocals.
+It starts slow, builds, the drums kick in, the high-hat, then Page’s iconic guitar solo, followed by Plant’s vocals.
 This song is perfect for any hiking experience.

 15. Ain’t No Mountain High Enough, Marvin Gaye & Tammi Terrell

-Nature has always provided music with great love metaphors.
+‘Ain’t No Mountain High Enough’ by Marvin Gaye and Tammi Terrell is brimming with love metaphors inspired by nature.
 High mountains, wide rivers, low valleys, wind, and rain – nature is our language, especially if you love hiking!
-You’ll be dancing and strutting along the trail with this bumping in your ears.
+You’ll be dancing and strutting along hiking trails with this playing in your ears.

 16. Voodoo Child, Jimi Hendrix

-Listening to music on the trail isn’t for everyone, but sometimes it’s exactly what you need to get up that mountain – or, like Hendrix, to cut it down.
+‘Voodoo Child’ by Jimi Hendrix can be exactly what you need to get up that mountain – or, like Hendrix, to cut it down.
 Released in 1970, Hendrix’s guitar playing has an unrivaled attitude.
-Aggressive, deliberate, messy, fast, and gentle, this is music to listen to when you’ve got to power through a tough section.
+Aggressive, deliberate, messy, fast, and gentle, this is music to listen to when you’ve got to power through a challenging section.

 17. Born To Be Wild, Steppenwolf

-Empty highway, hot sun, cold breeze, the open desert – this may be the soundtrack to Easy Rider, but it’s much more than that.
+‘Born To Be Wild’ by Steppenwolf may be the soundtrack to Easy Rider, evoking images of an empty highway, hot sun, cold breeze, and the open desert – but it’s much more than that.
 This song is a feeling: the bass line has a groove, the chords are uplifting, and the overall mood?
 Gusto.

 18. Wild Mountain Thyme, The Corries

-Listen closely: the Scottish Highlands.
-Blooming heather, the raging sea, clear lochs, empty straths and glens – this traditional folk song tells the story of a landscape, its people, and its culture.
-It is one of the best songs for the trail, and most certainly, a beautiful campfire sing-along.
+‘Wild Mountain Thyme’ by The Corries is a traditional Scottish Highlands folk song that tells the story of a landscape, its people, and its culture.
+Blooming heather, the raging sea, clear lochs, empty straths and glens – this is one of the best hiking songs for the trail, and most certainly, a beautiful campfire sing-along.

 19. Don’t Stop Me Now, Queen

-From the progressive piano notes to the oscillating solo and backup vocals, this is one of our favorite tunes.
-If other hikers try to slow you down or there’s an unappealing uphill slope, listening to this song will get you in the zone.
+‘Don’t Stop Me Now’ by Queen is a firm favorite, from the progressive piano notes to the oscillating solo and backup vocals.
+If other hikers slow you down or there’s an unappealing uphill slope, listening to this song will get you in the zone.

 20. Like a Rolling Stone, Bob Dylan

-Bob Dylan is undoubtedly one of the greatest lyricists of our era.
-Moving away from his acoustic tunes, this organ and electric song is uplifting, meditative and, as always, asks more questions than it answers.
+‘Like a Rolling Stone’ by Bob Dylan is a departure from his acoustic tunes but undoubtedly still remains one of the greatest lyricists of our era.
+This organ and electric song is uplifting, meditative, and, as always, asks more questions than it answers.

 21. Up Around The Bend, Creedence Clearwater Revival

 Not everyone wants to listen to music on the trail, but music will always surface in your mind.
 Whether it’s a landscape, people you meet, or simply a sound you hear, there is a song for every mood, sunrise, and mountain pass.
-These 21 hiking songs are bound to keep you putting one foot in front of the other!
+These 21 songs for your hiking playlist are bound to motivate you to keep putting one boot in front of the other!

 If you liked this post, feel free to share the music with your friends!
 Drop us a line in the box below if you have any questions or comments.